-This is a free drop-in tutoring service, no appointments needed.
-If you need help, either stop by Baldy 211 while we are open with your notes, textbook, and study material or join our Discord server to post about your problem and chat with tutors on Sundays.
+This is a free drop-in tutoring service, no appointment is necessary.
+If you need help, stop by Baldy 211 while we are open with your notes, textbook, and study material, or join the Discord server to post about your problem and chat with tutors on Sundays.

 Free, online tutoring is available from the Mathematics Department Help Center.

 Please see your Physics syllabus for information about tutoring that might be available from the UB chapter of the Society of Physics.

 For more information, see your UBLearns Chemistry site.
 No appointment is necessary and all support is through Zoom.

 UB's Center for Excellence in Writing supports writers across the university as they compose, construct, and share meaning.

 All UB students have access to free, unlimited, online tutoring from STAR-NY in accounting, biology, chemistry, computer science, economics, math, nursing, organic chemistry, physics, psychology and writing.
 Their hours are Sundays through Thursdays, from 7 p.m. to 12 a.m.
 You must log in before 11:30 p.m.
 Request a tutor and learn more.